 Ecclesiastes 12:13–14 (NKJV) – 13Let us hear the conclusion of the whole matter: Fear God and keep His commandments, For this is man’s all.
 14For God will bring every work into judgment, Including every secret thing, Whether good or evil.

 We can be wealthy, but God has not promised us to be wealthy.

-I am confident that you, the reader, have heard that we should tithe to our local church so that God would pour out a blessing on us that is so huge that we would not be able to contain it.
+I am confident that you, the reader, has heard that we should tithe to our local church so that God would pour out a blessing on us that is so huge that we would not be able to contain it.
 Many ministers have taught that the way to succeed or to become prosperous is to give to the local church or the minister of God.
-Does the Bible teach this?
+Does the bible teach this?

 The bible does teach us that we should support the men and women of God.
 Those who preach the word of God either as an evangelist, apostle, pastor, prophet, or teacher.
 They deserve your support.
 However, this has little to do with a church organization.
 Many pastors demand tithes so that they can be financially secure.
 The congregation is deceived into thinking that tithing or otherwise giving will guarantee they will prosper.
 The bible does not teach this.

 Giving is not a way to get wealth, but rather what wealthy people do.
-Jesus admonishes us not to hoard our wealth (See Jesus’ parable at Luke 12:16-21).
-In the parable, the rich man had an abundant crop.
+Jesus admonishes us not to horde our wealth (See Jesus’ parable at Luke 12:16-21).
+In the parable the rich man had an abundant crop.
 He decided to keep it all for himself and therefore invested in larger barns to store his crops.
 However, he died long before he could enjoy what his land produced.
 That man was called a fool.
 Jesus said, “This is how it will be with whoever stores up things for themselves but is not rich towards God.”

 Being rich towards God is obtained by meeting the needs of those who are in need, i.e., the less fortunate.
 Consider what Jesus said to the rich ruler.